Get-Your/Get-Your/README.md

         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

 #### Configure Other Databases
-This section should be used for all other databases on the same server (such as the 'analytics' database used for logging).
+This section should be used for all other databases on the same server (such as the 'monitor' database used for logging).
 It relies on the roles that were created in the [previous section](#configure-the-primary-database).

 Connect to the database to configure and complete the following steps: